taxenco/Random-Forest-for-Predicting-Loan-Repayment-R/README.md

 # Built With

 * Linux - Operating system
-* npm - Testing
-* JavaScript - Build the API
+* R programming language
-* PSQL -Database
+* CSV files
-* Knex - Connect JavaScript with the database
-* Express - Web application framework

 # Authors

 - Carlos Beltran.
-- NortCoders.

 # Acknowledgments

-The authors would like to thank all the team of NorthCoders.
+The authors would like to thank Salford University.